 The University provides services to students with disabilities.
 Assistance is provided, but much of the responsibility for follow through is up to the student.
 Students who anticipate needing a great deal of structure and support should seriously consider a college with a comprehensive program.

-Foreign language is a requirement for Arts & Sciences majors only, and the University does not provide waivers or substitutions for this requirement.
+Foreign language is a requirement for Arts & Sciences majors, and the University does not provide waivers or substitutions for this requirement.
 A student who experiences severe problems in foreign language learning may petition the Assistant Dean for the Office of Undergraduate Students in Arts & Sciences for possible modification of the requirement.
 Students will often find their greatest chance of success in a language is when taken in isolation, such as in the summer term.
 If a student has not been taking a foreign language in high school, it may be appropriate to postpone fulfilling the requirement during the freshmen year.

 There are several tutoring resources available to all Villanova students; some are free of charge.
 Learning Support Services can assist in locating supports on campus.